Wednesday, November 30, 2011

 Vandergelder Hay and Feed apprentice Barnaby Tucker (l.) and chief clerk Cornelius Hackl (r); near-insufferable characters in the film Hello, Dolly!, are brought to appealing life by Robert Morse and Tony Perkins in The Matchmaker

 With a cast that knows its way around comedy, both physically and verbally, I found myself laughing at long-familiar dialogue that had never elicited as much as a smile from me before.
 The difference: it was delivered with skilled timing and in character.
-The screenplay surprises time and time again by revealing the real heart behind the gags, traditional mix-ups, and misunderstandings of farce.
+The screenplay surprised time and time again by revealing the real heart behind the gags, traditional mix-ups, and misunderstandings of farce.

 The scenes between Paul Ford and Shirley Booth are like comic sparring matches.